-Ceilings Visually inspected from floor level.
-The ceilings in the property appear to be a mixture of lath and plaster and plasterboard.

 Internal walls Visually inspected from floor level.
+The ceilings to the property appear to be a mixture of lath and plaster and plasterboard.
+Cenings visually inspected from noor level.

+Internal walls visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mixture of lath and plaster, plaster on the hard and plasterboard with sections that are lined in timber.
+Internal walls and partitions are a mixture of plaster, lath and plaster and plasterboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Flooring was found to be very inaccessible due to the presence of fitted floor coverings throughout.
-Surfaces are a mixture of solid and suspended timber construction.

-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-The doors, facings and skirtings appear to be of mixed vintage and are to a style in keeping with a property of this age and type.
-Kitchen fitments comprise modern units providing ample worktop and storage space.
+Flooring was found to be mostly inaccessible due to the presence of fitted floor coverings to the majority of the rooms.
+Surfaces are of suspended timber construction.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.Kitchen units were visually inspected excluding appliances.The doors, facings and skirtings appear original and are to a style in keeping with a property of this age and type.Kitchen fitments are of modern design and provide ample worktop and storage space.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplaces within the property have been blocked or covered over and assumed to be vented appropriately.
-There is a cast iron stove flued up through the existing chimney in the lounge.
+There is a cast iron stove within the ground floor sitting room.
+Other fireplaces are out of use and for feature purposes only.

 Internal decorations Visually inspected.
 Internal decoration has been finished with painted/papered materials.

-r

-Cellars Not applicable.
+Cellars Not applicable. ellars ------------------------- --------

 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
-The meter and consumer unit are located within the bedroom window press.

-Gas Not applicable.
+The meter and consumer unit/fuse box are located in the sitting room window cupboard.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Mains supply.
+The gas meter is located within an external box housing.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation, where seen, appears to be of satisfactory materials.
-Sanitary fitments are of mixed vintage and include a piece bathroom suite.
+The plumbing installation where seen appears to be of satisfactory materials.
+Sanitary fitments include a modern three piece white suite within the shower room.
 Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water are provided by way of an external floor standing oil-fired central heating combination boiler which is located to the rear of the property.
+Heating and hot water are provided via the wall mounted, gas fired central heating boiler which is located in the kitchen.
+It is understood that the boiler was installed in 2023 and recently serviced.